vercah/vertex-coloring/README.md

 ## 6. Comparison of Results and Measurement of Speedup and Efficiency
 I compared the parallel and optimized sequential algorithms in runtime and number of colors used.
 The results are stored in `profiling/final.csv`.

-The `profiling/final-compare-measure.sh` script runs both (optimalized) greedy and parallelized program on all `.col` graphs in the `data` folder 10 times (by default).
-It measures wall-clock, user and system time of each execution, then computes the median of those per input, together with the number of colors used.
+The `profiling/final-compare-measure.sh` script runs both (optimalized) greedy and parallelized program on all `.col` graphs in the `data` folder 100 times (by default), measures the whole time and then normalizes by the number of repeats.
+It measures wall-clock, user and system time of each execution, together with the number of colors used.
 It produces a summary `.csv` file for each graph and algorithm.
-Then it uses mainly `awk` to merge these files and compute the speedup and parallel algorithm efficiency from the median of wall-clock time.
+Then it uses `awk` to merge these files and compute the speedup and parallel algorithm efficiency from the median of wall-clock time.